-Unfortunately no. With the exception of our bobcat, Moses, all of our animals were born and raised in captivity.
+Unfortunately no. With the exceptions of our bobcat, Moses, and four of our cougars, Malice, Scarlet, Sage, and Outlaw all of our animals were born and raised in captivity.
 They were taken from their mother very early in life so that they could be human imprinted.
 Our cats do not have the skills to survive out in the wild, and as a result of cross-breeding and inbreeding their gene pools are contaminated.
+Our cats born in the wild, do not have the necessary skills because their mothers either passed or were unable to provide the cubs with the knowledge to survive in the wild.
 Sadly, even if they could be released in the wild, there is simply not enough habitat left to support the number of cats living in captivity.
 We have rescued three wild bobcats.
 Lazarus, Sampson and Isaiah were rehabilitated and released back into the wild.
 Moses, unfortunately, got too accustomed to humans and releasing him would have been a death sentence.

 We rely solely on the generosity of our supporters.
 Our funding comes from donations, our adoption programs, fundraising events and occasional private grants.
 We do not receive any federal funding to help support our cats.